After nearly 9 months of blissful anticipation (and sometimes trepidation), our son was finally brought to this world one fateful day in April.

 Don’t worry.
-In this make-believe scenario, the existence of social decorum is not of a concern.
+In this make-believe scenario, the existence of social decorum is not of concern.

-Since I’m extremely nice (my words, not necessarily yours), I will gladly oblige and share my baby expense numbers.
+Since I’m incredibly nice (my words, not necessarily yours), I will gladly oblige and share my baby expense numbers.

-As Leo’s due date was approaching, we improvised and bought everything we thought we’d need to bring a baby home.
+As my son’s due date was approaching, we improvised and bought everything we thought we’d need to bring a baby home.
 Budgets be damned!

 You’ll see why: